qpliu/esolang/intercal/README.md

 will will run through its entire range from 1 to its largest subscript, then reset and run through its entire range again with the next leftmost subscript incremented to its next value, and similarly for all its subscripts until all the subscripts have their largest values.
+Upon further consideration, where the document says that the arguments are "variables and/or elements or arrays" might be a typo of "variables and/or elements *of* arrays."
+This is unchanged in the 1996 document, but, by 1998, in the C-INTERCAL 0.18 documentation, the "or" was changed to "of".

 Section 4.4.13 in the 1973 document says that `#3999` reads out as MMMIM, which is what this implementation does.
 The 1996 document says that